 Notice = Huomautus

-Of course we translators have often translated these signal words in this very way, but it was nice to find out that there is a document to refer t, if someone doubts about the “correct” use of these words!
+Of course we translators have often translated these signal words in this very way, but it was nice to find out that the standard versions in a document.
+EDIT (2019): In this post, there was originally a link to the document where I found these terms, but unfortunately the document has disappeared / its address has been changed since.

 Some time ago I found a patient and drug safety terminology publication from year 2007, “Potilasturvallisuussanasto.
 Lääkehoidon turvallisuussanasto“.
 It as been compiled by Stakes (Sosiaali- ja terveysalan tutkimus- ja kehittämiskeskus, from year 2009 a part of THL Terveyden ja hyvinvoinnin laitos) and Rohto (Lääkehoidon kehittämiskeskus, now also apparently part of THL).